costibotez/seo-bulk-meta-editor/README.md

 ## Installation

-1. Upload the `yoast-bulk-meta-editor` folder to the `/wp-content/plugins/` directory of your WordPress installation.
+1. Upload the `seo-bulk-meta-editor` folder to the `/wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Tools' menu in the WordPress admin area, then select 'Yoast Bulk Meta Editor'.
+3. Navigate to the 'Tools' menu in the WordPress admin area, then select 'SEO Bulk Meta Editor for Yoast'.

 ## Usage